In the area just below, you will find the latest news

 By attending the meetings you will meet a lot of Old Time Hams most of

-or not they want to impart all the enjoyment Ham Radio
+whom want to impart all the enjoyment Ham Radio

 What do we need from you ?